jcocozza/vsps/README.md

 ## To Do
 - Implement Unit tests for testable stuff (maybe?)
 - password length
-- provide option to move accounts between encrypted and unecrypted.
+- provide option to move accounts between encrypted and unencrypted.
 - reset option in case of loss of master password -- simply remove the encrypted file
-- GUI: copy on double click
 - Copy password on account creation
 - Clear clipboard after copying after 30-45 sec
+- Open button in GUI